SURFACE-FIRST™ WATER INTELLIGENCE

 Detection range: 0.7 to 33+ ft (0.2 to 10+ m)

 Coverage: Up to 1,600 sq ft (150 m²) on pan-tilt mount.
-Effectively unlimited when mounted onboard a drone, vessel, or vehicle
+Unlimited when deployed on moving platforms such as drones, vessels, or vehicles

 Sensitivity: Sub-μm / sub-ppm, adjustable